sleak-lbl/weekly-emails/items/bssw.md

-### Better Scientific Software 2022 Fellowship Program Applications Now Open!
+### Better Scientific Software 2022 Fellowship Program Applications Close September 30!

 Are you passionate about creating high-quality scientific software to improve scientific productivity?
 Applications are now being accepted for the 2022 Better